Lecture 09: Introduction to Two-Way ANOVA

 • Complete term: 3 x 3 two-way ANOVA or 3 x 3 independent factorial ANOVA

-• Does the effect of three different drug treatments (separate groups for Drug A, Drug B, Placebo) on the level of self-reported positive mood depend on whether the participant received psychotherapy (treatment group) treatment or not (control group)?
+• Does the effect of three different drug treatments (separate groups for Drug A, Drug B, Placebo) on self-reported positive mood depend on whether the participant received psychotherapy (treatment group) or not (control group)?

 1. One-way repeated-measure ANOVA